the website of Lisa Nachmias Davis, Attorney at Law

 ABA Commission on Law and Aging Includes listing of section publications; offers free e-mail subscriptions.
 View articles from Bifocal, the Section's newsletter, order relevant Section publications, and download publications.

-Administration on Aging (AoA) The AoA funds caregiver support programs and many other programs for the elderly.
+Administration on Aging (AoA): renamed Administration for Community Living The AoA funds caregiver support programs and many other programs for the elderly.
 The site includes links to local agencies, other resources, and compilations of general and statistical materials.
 The "Elder Care Locator" is here.

 ACTEC American College of Trusts and Estates Counsel.
 No, this is not only for those who plan for the 8-figure estate set.
-Includes the highly-regarded ACTEC Commentaries on the ABA rules of professional conduct and a terrific, PUBLIC, T&E links page
+Includes the highly-regarded ACTEC Commentaries on the ABA rules of professional conduct, a state-by-state index on death taxes, and more.
+You can buy a Quicken-compatible fiduciary accounting template, too

 Americans with Disabilities Act site U.S. Dept. of Justice site, including technical assistance manuals.

-Center for Medicare Advocacy Includes information on Medicare, e-mail link to request the Center’s printed materials, a "quick screen" to identify potential Medicare coverage, articles on Medicare+Choice, and a useful summary/comparison of the various supplemental policy provisions and summary of gaps in coverage.
-Redesigned; the "hover buttons" mostly gone.
+Center for Medicare Advocacy Includes information on Medicare, e-mail link to request the Center’s printed materials, a "quick screen" to identify potential Medicare coverage, articles on Medicare+Choice, and a useful chart of the various supplemental policy provisions and summary of gaps in coverage.
+Redesigned; the "hover buttons" mostly gone -- harder to nagvigate however.

 Consumer Consortium on Assisted Living "Consumer-focused advocacy organization devoted to the needs and rights of assisted living residents."
-No more checklist for evaluating assisted living facilities; you have to spring $14 to order one :(
+Previously sold a checklist for evaluating assisted living facilities; steps for evaluation can be found on older versions of the site such as this: And on an even older version of the site is a FREE useful checklist.

-Consumer Reports Periodic consumer information on nursing homes, long-term care insurance, etc. The comprehensive nursing home info is now gone, but see the checklist for evaluating nursing homes.
-Clients often mention Consumer Reports articles.
+Consumer Reports Periodic consumer information on nursing homes, long-term care insurance, etc. Clients often mention Consumer Reports articles.

 Elderweb.com Labyrinthine and comprehensive site created by was created by CPA Karen Stevenson Brown, also a long-term care consultant.
 Look here when you can't find it.
 Includes "links to information on legal, financial, medical, and housing issues, as well as policy, research, and statistics."

-End of Life Options pages This link is to "tube feeding options" and includes summaries of the perspectives from numerous different religions on artificial nutrition and hydration issues as well as medical and ethical discussions.
+End of Life Options pages Thanks to the wonders of the "Wayback machine," this useful article from Dickinson College is still available.
+Includes summaries of the perspectives from numerous different religions on artificial nutrition and hydration issues as well as medical and ethical discussions.
+No longer online at Dickinson -- perhaps being updated? we can hope.

 Families USA Families USA offers free subscriptions to e-mail newsletters and policy alerts in four areas - Medicaid, managed care, children's health, and all health care issues.
 Direct e-mail link to your congressperson to send messages on pending legislation.
 A valuable site for those involved in advocacy.